Team1091/team1091.github.io/communityInvolvement.md

         </div>
     </div>
 </div>
-<br>The Lions Club hosted a Brat Fry, and we brought our robot to show it off.</br>
+<br>The Lions Club hosted a Brat Fry, and we brought our robot to show it off.

 <div class="container-fluid px-0">
     <div class="row">